kawangwong/visual_scanning_game/README.md

 This is not a medical tool by any means, but a therapeutic tool for practice.

+<h3>Visual Scanning</h3>
+Visual scanning is a skill involving cognitive motoric abilities to look for objects in space.
+The ability itself can be recognition of a pattern, an object, of even seeking relevant visual information.
+In the context of this game, most health individuals should be able to recognize the ASCII art as a respective letter shape and then visually scan for it on the keyboard to identify and press with no issue.

+For individuals with difficulties, this isn't an assessment tool for a be all end all as more assessments will be required to make a more definitive judgement on difficulties with visual skills.

+Once again, This is not a medical tool by any means, but a therapeutic tool for practice.

 <h2>Instructions</h2>
 Download Python 3.x and install.